khairizalkhalid/aoc_2024/README.md

 [dependencies]
 ```

-Add any dependencies you use in your solutions here.
+> TODO: Add dependencies use in this project here.
+Usually I write my own to practice

 ## Contributing